 - Responsible, trained and experienced heavy equipment operators can look forward to an increase in the job outlook.

 What you need to know about licensing your heavy equipment operators

 Some people like to wear a suit and tie every day and work on the 53rd floor of an urban skyscraper.
 Other people like to lace up their boots in the mornings and build those skyscrapers that the rest of America works in.

 If you fall into the latter category and prefer blue-collar work that pays well, you may be interested in becoming a heavy equipment operator.
-It takes a fair amount of work, education, and training to get started, but it is an excellent career path for those interested in hands-on labor.
+It takes a fair amount of work, education and training to get started, but it is an excellent career path for those interested in hands-on labor.

 Because of the risk involved – both to the operator and those around them – crane operators face the most stringent licensing requirements.
-Starting in 2010, the Occupational Safety and Health Administration (OSHA) began mandating that crane operators complete an approved training or certification program.
+In 2010, OSHA began mandating that crane operators complete an approved training or certification program.
 On top of that, most states require specific licenses and certifications of competence.
 These programs typically consist of written and practical skills exams.

 The good news is that heavy equipment training usually doesn't cost very much.
-Some programs, such as a three- or four-year formal apprenticeships, are obviously more expensive than others, but the cost of getting licensed and certified is nowhere close to what it costs to get a degree in other fields.
+Some programs, such as three- or four-year formal apprenticeships, are obviously more expensive than others, but the cost of getting licensed and certified is nowhere close to what it costs to get a degree in other fields.
 For just a few thousand dollars, you can complete a three- to eight-week training program and then pay just a few hundred dollars to complete all of the necessary exams and licensing applications.